Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 This is how you can update the menus, commands and packages on your virtual machine.
 This is not about updating Nightscout.
 If you want to update Nightscout, please have a look at [this](./update_nightscout.md).

 Are you still using noip.com?
 If yes, you will need to go through [this](./FreeDNS.md) to create a FreeDNS account and a new hostname.
-You will need those when you run "Install Nightscout phase 2".
+You will need those when you run "Install Nightscout phase 2" later.

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 If not, you have a very old version of our platform.
 To update, please skip to the section titled "Bootstrap" below.